-Peru has made significant progress in recognizing the land and forest rights of Indigenous Peoples through laws—but limited progress implementing the titling of collective rights on the ground.
+Peru has made significant progress in recognising the land and forest rights of Indigenous Peoples in law—but limited progress implementing the titling of collective rights on the ground.
 Throughout Peru, indigenous communities have insecure land tenure and their lands and forests are threatened by tourism, mining, illegal logging, and infrastructure projects.
 These threats have resulted in decades of violent conflict.

 In addition to contributing to the fight against climate change, securing tenure will reduce the grounds for the civil conflicts and insurgencies that have plagued Peru and set the stage for Indigenous Peoples and local communities to lead their sustainable and equitable development.
 However, there are longstanding challenges to overcome.
 The land rights of Indigenous Peoples have not been a political priority, particularly where they collide with expansion plans for tourism, extractive industries, and infrastructure.
 Lack of capacity and resources within regional government institutions, indigenous organizations, and communities is also an obstacle to progress.

 Decades of struggle by Peru’s Indigenous Peoples to secure their rights, and the support of USAID, other donors and many NGOs, have set the stage for advancement.
 Currently, donor-funded projects for titling the lands of indigenous and local communities total about US$80 million.
 This investment, coupled with the interest of government organizations, represents a tremendous opportunity to disseminate and replicate on a larger scale best practice, theoretical methodologies and the concrete legal and administrative tools for securing land rights in Peru.